-During the financial year ended December 31, 2011, the Committee met twice.
+During the financial year ended December 31, 2012, the Committee held meetings three times.
 The Committee reviewed the CEO's recommendations for corporate compensation and benefit plans including proposed salary ranges, bonuses and long term incentive plan; reviewed the performance and compensation of the corporate officers; and reviewed and approved the consulting agreement between Edco Financial Holdings Ltd. and the Corporation.